 - Unequal inheritance: In the MENA region, less than 5 percent of the land is owned by women.
 Asset ownership in the region is a marker of men's dominance; property ownership by women is a blow to rigid gender norms.
-Failure to address inheritance issues in MENA could potentially undermine progress in female empowerment in other domains, especially economically. - Sociocultural mind-sets: Women entrepreneurs are sometimes perceived to be less credible and capable than men.
+Failure to address inheritance issues in some MENA countries could potentially undermine progress in female empowerment in other domains, especially economically. - Sociocultural mind-sets: The existence of stereotypes and preconceptions about the roles and capabilities of women have kept them from starting and growing businesses.
 The existence of stereotypes and preconceptions about the roles and capabilities of women have kept them from starting and growing businesses.